mayan-edms/Mayan-EDMS/docs/chapters/mailing.rst

 :menuselection:`System --> Setup` menu.

-Once created mailing profiles allow users to send email messages from within the user interafce containing either an URL link to the document or the actual document as an attachment.
+Once created mailing profiles allow users to send email messages from within the user interface containing either an URL link to the document or the actual document as an attachment.